Fluence Energy (FLNC)

 Competitors of Fluence Energy include Tesla (NASDAQ:TSLA) and private companies LG Chem Energy SOlutions and BYD Company.

-A company’s long-term performance is an indicator of its overall quality.
+A company’s long-term sales performance is one signal of its overall quality.
 Even a bad business can shine for one or two quarters, but a top-tier one grows for years.
-Luckily, Fluence Energy’s sales grew at an incredible 63.4% compounded annual growth rate over the last five years.
-Its growth beat the average industrials company and shows its offerings resonate with customers.
+Over the last five years, Fluence Energy grew its sales at an incredible 33.8% compounded annual growth rate.
+Its growth surpassed the average industrials company and shows its offerings resonate with customers, a great starting point for our analysis.

-Looking ahead, sell-side analysts expect revenue to grow 62.5% over the next 12 months, an improvement versus the last two years.
-This projection is eye-popping and implies its newer products and services will fuel better top-line performance.
+Looking ahead, sell-side analysts expect revenue to grow 37.1% over the next 12 months, an improvement versus the last two years.
+This projection is eye-popping and suggests its newer products and services will catalyze better top-line performance.

 6. Gross Margin & Pricing Power